contagon/handbook/handbook/37-specialized-stakes-wards-and-branches.md

 * Members do not attend a young single adult unit when they marry or reach the age of 31.
 See [37.5] for single adult members (ages 31–45).
 ### 37.3.2 Leadership in a Young Single Adult Stake and Its Wards or Branches

-* The stake presidency, high councilors, stake patriarch, bishoprics, branch presidencies, and stake Relief Society presidency should be married people of mature judgment and experience.
+* The stake president, stake patriarch, bishops, and branch presidents should be married men of mature judgment and experience.
 First Presidency approval is required before calling a bishop.
-* A bishop’s or branch president’s counselors may include married students or young or older married men. _They may be high priests or elders._ The first counselor is usually a more experienced leader.
-A branch president and his counselors may be high priests or elders.
-* The stake presidency, high councilors, stake patriarch, bishoprics, branch presidencies, and stake Relief Society presidency may be called from a broader geographical area than the boundaries of the stake, as determined by the Area Presidency.
+They may be called from outside the boundaries of the stake as determined by the Area Presidency.
 Those who extend such callings first consult with the person’s stake president to obtain approval.
 For guidelines, see [chapter 30].
+* The stake president’s counselors, high councilors, bishopric counselors, and branch presidency counselors may be single or married men.
+Stake Relief Society presidents and counselors may be single or married women.
+Stake Sunday School presidents and counselors may be single or married men.
+These leaders may be members of the stake.
+Or they may be called from outside the boundaries of the stake as determined by the Area Presidency.
+* A bishop’s counselors must be high priests.
+If a man called as a counselor in a bishopric is not a high priest, the stake president ensures that he is ordained a high priest before setting him apart.
+A branch president and his counselors may be high priests or elders.
 * Quorum of the Twelve approval is required before calling a patriarch.
 * In wards and branches, other leaders and teachers are called from among the young single adults who are members of the unit.
 ## 37.4 Married Student Stakes and Wards